 - Learn about African People & Wildlife’s unique model to support community-driven conservation at their headquarters, the Noloholo Environmental Center

 - Search for large herds of elephants and migratory wildebeest, zebra, buffalo, impala, and even cheetah on a safari in Tarangire National Park

 Registration is open to DFW members only until September 28, 2019.
+There is only ONE SPOT REMAINING.
 Click here for the full itinerary, cost, and to register.
 For questions or more information, please contact Elevate Destinations at firstname.lastname@example.org

 More info on this trip will be available soon.